digitaltrails/vdu_controls/README.md

 for all users, RPMs are available for **OpenSUSE**, **Fedora**, and there is an  **archlinux** AUR package which also works in **Manjaro**.
 See the *Install* section below.

 > Development is **trunk-based**.
-It is my intent that the trunk should
+It is my intention that the trunk should
 > always be usable as a daily-driver.
 That being said, a download of trunk is likely to
 > be less stable than downloading one of the formal [releases](https://github.com/digitaltrails/vdu_controls/releases)
-> or installing one of the packages that available in various distros.
+> or installing one of the packages that are available in various distros.

 Dependencies
 ------------